The Walt Disney Company: 1967–1984: Roy O. Disney's leadership and death, Walt Disney World, animation industry decline, and Touchstone Pictures

 In 1967, the last two films Walt had worked on were released; the animated film The Jungle Book, which was Disney's most successful film for the next two decades, and the live-action musical The Happiest Millionaire.
-After Walt's death, the company largely abandoned the animation industry but make several live-action films.
+After Walt's death, the company largely abandoned animation, but made several live-action films.
 Its animation staff declined from 500 to 125 employees, with the company only hiring 21 people from 1970 to 1977.

 Disney's first post-Walt animated film The Aristocats was released in 1970; according to Dave Kehr of Chicago Tribune, "the absence of his [Walt's] hand is evident".
 The following year, the anti-fascist musical Bedknobs and Broomsticks was released and won the Oscar for Best Special Visual Effects.
 At the time of Walt's death, Roy was ready to retire but wanted to keep Walt's legacy alive; he became the first CEO and chairman of the company.
 In May 1967, Roy had legislation passed by Florida's legislatures to grant Disney World its own quasi-government agency in an area called Reedy Creek Improvement District.
-Roy also changed Disney World's name to Walt Disney World to remind people it was Walt's dream.
-Over time, EPCOT became less of the City of Tomorrow and developed more into another amusement park.
+Roy changed Disney World's name to Walt Disney World to remind people it was Walt's dream.
+EPCOT became less the City of Tomorrow, and more another amusement park.

 After 18 months of construction at a cost of around $400 million, Walt Disney World's first park the Magic Kingdom, along with Disney's Contemporary Resort and Disney's Polynesian Resort, opened on October 1, 1971, with 10,400 visitors.
-A parade with over 1,000 band members, 4,000 Disney entertainers, and a choir from the U.S. Army marched down Main Street.
+A parade with over 1,000 band members, 4,000 Disney entertainers, and a choir from the US Army marched down Main Street.
 The icon of the park was the Cinderella Castle.
-Three months later on Thanksgiving day, cars traveling to the Magic Kingdom caused traffic jams along interstate roads.
+On Thanksgiving Day, cars traveling to the Magic Kingdom caused traffic jams along interstate roads.